joesan/database-projects/power-plant-simulator/h2/README.md

 2. Just make sure that you do not have an insane number for PowerPlant's so that you can try all the API's quickly val totalPowerPlants = 10 // 10 PowerPlant's would be a good number to start with

-3. The generted database filw is to be found under the project's root directory.
+3. The generted database file is to be found under the project's root directory.

 4. TODO...
 Document how to make use of the application.conf????